gregoryguillou/terraform-api/docs/TUTORIAL.md

    or put it behind a SSL enabled webserver/loadbalancer.

 ---
-# 6. Using `deck`
+# 6. Using `Terraform API`

-There are many ways to use `deck`.
+There are many ways to use `Terraform API`.
 We will explore the CLI and REST API below.
-## Accessing deck with the CLI
+## Accessing terraform-api with the CLI

-The easiest way to use deck should be from the CLI.
+The easiest way to use terraform-api should be from the CLI.
 You can build it like
 below:

 ```